 families’ through community donations and support.
 In bringing the

-project to Thailand Tiffany Singh has teemed up with Na Café & Bangkok 1899 to
+project to Thailand Tiffany Singh has teamed up with Na Café & Bangkok 1899 to

 create artwork with children from refugee families and exhibit them in